instagift/instagift-apidocs-v2/source/index.md

 # API Overview

-This API provides Instagift merchants and users the ability to read and interact with select Instagift data.
-The Instagift service is exposed as an HTTP API, so that it can be used from any language.
+This API provides Instagift merchants and consumers the ability to read and interact with select Instagift data.
+It is exposed as an HTTP API, so that it can be used from any language.
-It accepts and returns JSON only, and closely follows to format of
+It accepts and returns JSON only, and closely follows the format of
 <a href="http://jsonapi.org/" target="_blank">JSON API</a>.

 ## Authentication